regnveig/pawpyrus/README.md

 ## Got a trouble?

-**QR code detector may fail on one or several blocks.**
+**QR code detectors may fail on one or several blocks.**
 This situation is totally normal, although uncomfortable.
-A crush test with about 500 blocks shows 1 unread block.
+I fixed it for now, with two detectors instead of one, but the bug may reappear in some circumstances (if blocks number is big enough, or scans quality is low enough).
 That's why I implemented Debug Mode:

 ```bash